A Note on Likelihood Ratio Tests for Models with Latent Variables

 where $\phi(\cdot)$ is the probability density function of a standard normal distribution.
 This model is also known as a multidimensional two-parameter logistic (M2PL) model \citep{reckase2009multidimensional}.
 Here, $a_{jk}$s are known as the discrimination parameters and $d_j$s are known as the easiness parameters.
 We denote $\aaaa_1 = (a_{11},...,a_{J1})^\top$ and $\aaaa_2 = (a_{12},...,a_{J2})^\top.$ For model identifiability, we set $a_{12} = 0$.
 When $a_{j2} = 0$, $j=2, ..., J$, then the two-factor model degenerates to the one-factor model.
 Similar to Example 1(a), if Wilks' theorem holds, the LRT statistic should asymptotically follow a $\chi^2$-distribution with $J-1$ degrees of freedom.

 Simulation results suggest the failure of this $\chi^2$ approximation.
 In Figure~\ref{fig:fig2}, we provide plots similar to those in Figure~\ref{fig:fig1}, based on $5000$ datasets simulated from a one-factor IFA model with sample size $N = 5000$ and $J = 6$.
 The true parameters of this IFA model are given in Table~\ref{tab:eg2}.
-Panel (a) shows the empirical CDF of the LRT statistic and the CDF of the $\chi^2$ distribution suggested by Wilks' theorem, using a black solid line and a red dashed line, respectively.
-Similar to Example 1(a), the two CDFs are not close to each other and the $\chi^2$ CDF tends to stochastically dominate the empirical CDF.
+The result is shown in panel (a) of Figure~\ref{fig:fig2}, where a similar pattern is observed as that in panel (a) of Figure~\ref{fig:fig1} for Example 1(a).

-\paragraph{2(b).} When testing the one-factor IFA model against the saturated model, the LRT statistic is asymptotically $\chi^2$ if the Wilks' theorem holds, for which the degree of freedom is $2^J-1 - 2J$.
+\paragraph{2(b).} When testing the one-factor IFA model against the saturated model, the LRT statistic is asymptotically $\chi^2$ if Wilks' theorem holds, for which the degree of freedom is $2^J-1 - 2J$.
 Here, $2^J-1$ is the number of free parameters in the saturated model, and $2J$ is the number of parameters in the one-factor IFA model.
-In panel (b) of Figure~\ref{fig:fig1}, the black solid line shows the empirical CDF for comparing the one-factor model and the saturated model and the red dashed line shows the CDF of the corresponding $\chi^2$ distribution.
-Similar to Example 1(b), the two CDFs are very close to each other, suggesting that Wilks' theorem holds here.
+The result is given in panel (b) of Figure~\ref{fig:fig2}.
+Similar to Example 1(b), the empirical CDF and the CDF implied by Wilks' theorem are very close to each other, suggesting that Wilks' theorem holds here.

 \end{example}